 In 2002 ICSM became a Standing Committee of ANZLIC – the Australian and New Zealand Spatial Information Council.

 ICSM meets every six months.
 After each meeting ICSM releases two documents:

-- a brief summary of the proceedings of that meeting: Canberra November 2017
+- a brief summary of the proceedings of that meeting: Adelaide, May 2018

-- the unclassified version of the Minutes from the previous meeting held: Brisbane, May 2017
+- the unclassified version of the Minutes from the previous meeting held: Canberra November 2017

 (The unclassified version of the Minutes are a copy of the endorsed Minutes with confidential information removed - for example reports from external organisations.)